Glass frit bonding: Thermal conditioning

 The initial step comprises drying for 5 to 7 minutes at 100 to 120 °C in order to diffuse solvents out of the interface.
 This starts the polymerization of the organic binder.
-The binder molecules are linked to long-chain polymers what solidifies the paste.
+The binder molecules are linked to long-chain polymers which solidifies the paste.

 The organic binder of the glass paste has to be burned with heating up to a specific temperature (325 to 350 °C) where the glass is not fully melted for 10 to 20 minutes.
 This so-called glazing ensures the outgassing of the organic additives.

 Further, a pre-melting or sealing step heats the material to the process temperature between 410 and 459 °C for 5 to 10 min.
 The material fully melts and forms a compact glass without any inclusions.
 The inorganic fillers are melted down and the properties of the bond glass are fixed.
 The melting of the glass starts at the silicon-glass interface directed to the glass surface.
 During the melting process the porosity of the glass eliminates and based on the compression of the intermediate layer the thickness of the glass decreases significantly.